 How musical training shapes the brain

-Brain scanning technologies have permitted neuroscientists to test ideas about the link between music and intelligence.
-And the results are clear:
+Brain scanning technologies have permitted neuroscientists to observe the activity of living brains, and the results are clear:

 If you examine the brain of a keyboard player, you’ll find that the region of the brain that controls finger movements is enlarged (Pascual-Leone 2001).

 Moreover, brain scans of 9- to 11-year old children have revealed that those kids who play musical instruments have significantly more grey matter volume in both the sensorimotor cortex and the occipital lobes (Schlaug et al 2005).